hanwin/screendeck/README.md

 ## Features

 -   **Customizable Keypad Layout**: Configure the total number of buttons and number per row.
--   **Global Hotkeys**: Assign global hotkeys to buttons, enabling control even when the ScreenDeck window is not in focus.
 -   **Flexible Connectivity**: Easily set the IP and port for connecting to Bitfocus Companion through the settings menu.
 -   **Responsive UI**: Designed with a clean, modern interface that adjusts to your screen setup.